What is Hashimoto’s Thyroiditis

 - Free T4—T4 and T3 are your body’s main thyroid hormones.
 Free T4 measures the bioavailable (unbound) hormone produced by the thyroid gland.
 Low T4 is a marker of low thyroid function.

 - Free T3—T4 is converted to T3 in the peripheral tissues.
 Free T3 is also known as the “gas.”
 A low level of T3 can indicate low thyroid function, or just a problem with conversion.
 Conversion issues are quite common with my patients, especially those with a lot of stress, inflammation, or high toxic burden.
+According to the American Thyroid Association “measurement of free T3 is possible, but is often not reliable and therefore not typically helpful.”5 Clinically I find this lab to be very useful, but it is significantly impacted by the timing of the lab draw.

 - Reverse T3—some T4 is also converted to reverse T3.
 Reverse T3 is also known as the “brakes.”
 High levels of reverse T3 can be responsible for symptoms of hypothyroidism, since it competes with free T3 for cell receptor sites.
+However, this is generally not a problem with the thyroid, but rather a sign of a systemic issue like chronic inflammation.6 This is not a must have lab parameter, but something to consider if your doctor is comfortable ordering and interpreting this lab.

 The diagram below from the Institute for Functional Medicine is what I use to educate patients during a typical visit with me.
 It shows how T4 is converted into T3 or Reverse T3, as well as the nutritional and environmental influences that can affect this process.